UMS Flint Artist in Residence Program

-- To apply, please click “apply now.”
-You will be asked some short answer questions about your artistic practice and asked to provide 1-3 examples of artistic works.
+- Click “apply now” to access the application, which involves short answer questions about your artistic practice and asks for 1-3 examples of artistic works.

-The academic year runs from August 30, 2021 to April 19, 2022.
-The artist in residence will commit to at least one period of residency in the Fall 2021 semester (1-3 days) and one period in the Winter 2022 semester (1-2 weeks) for the creation of the work and accompanying engagement activities.
+The academic year runs from August 28th, 2023 to April 17th, 2024.
+The artist in residence will commit to at least one period of residency in the Fall 2023 semester (1-3 days) and one period in the Winter 2024 semester (1-2 weeks) for the creation of the work and accompanying engagement activities.
 Additionally, the artist will participate in planning meetings with UMS and U-M Flint staff.
 More campus visits can be scheduled to best support the artist in the development of their work, and achieve campus engagement goals.
-We are flexible in the frequency and length of visits depending on what the artist needs.
+We are flexible in the frequency and length of visits depending onthe artist’s needs.

 What’s the history of this residency?

 This residency program began in 2016 (previously under the name “Research Residency” which was centered on the Ann Arbor campus.)
 This is our first year collaborating with UM-Flint.
 You can learn more about previous resident artists here: